Meaning of Balance of Payments Accounts

 The countries receive or make payments to the other countries because of these cross-border transactions.
 We prepare a financial statement in a systematic manner that records the payments that a country receives or makes.
 This statement is known as the Balance of Payments Account.

-• Double entry accounting system
+• Double-entry accounting system

-• Record transaction simultaneously
+• Record transactions simultaneously

 • Barter transactions at market value